haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Casting Time: 1 action Range: 60 feet Components: V, S Duration: Instantaneous A wave of healing energy washes out from a point of your choice within range.
 Choose up to six creatures in a 30-­‐‑foot-­‐‑radius sphere centered on that point.
 Each target regains hit points equal to 3d8 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.
 At Higher Levels.
 When you cast this spell using a spell slot of 6th level or higher, the healing increases by 1d8 for each slot level above 5th.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 162

 Mass Heal
 9th-­‐‑level evocation